andreistefanciprian/k8s-priorityclass-webhook/README.md

-# Pod Labeler Mutating Webhook
+# K8s Mutating Webhook that adds priorityClassName to Deployments

 ## Overview

 This project implements a Kubernetes MutatingAdmissionWebhook, serving as an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) in the Kubernetes cluster.
 The webhook intercepts Deployment creation and update requests and automatically adds a priorityClassName (eg: ```priorityClassName=high-priority-nonpreempting```).

-Additionally, the webhook code can be easily modified to perform various other changes to other K8s objects, such as altering their names, adding security parameters or injecting a sidecar.

 ## Admission Controllers and webhooks in the K8s Architecture